GuruMaps/iOSManual/01-launching-the-application.md

 # Launching the Application {#launchingTheApplication}

-When launching the Guru Maps application on your device for the first time, welcome intro tour appear to configire the app for the further use.
+When launching the Guru Maps application on your device for the first time, onboarding appears to configire the app for the further use.

 ## App Permissions {#appPermissions}